Stillrot/RGINP/README.md

 ## **Preparing datasets**
 We utilize all the experiments in this paper using [CelebA-HQ dataset](https://github.com/tkarras/progressive_growing_of_gans/tree/original-theano-version) and [Quick Draw Irregular Mask dataset](https://github.com/karfly/qd-imd).
-Please download the datasets and then construct them as shown below.
+Please download the datasets and then construct them as shown below.<br>
-If you want to train or evaluate different images you have yo change If you want to learn and evaluate different images you have to change `dataloader.py`.
+If you want to learn and evaluate different images you have to change `dataloader.py`.

 ```